Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Introduction

-Unsupervised learning for combinatorial optimization problems has recently attracted great attention \cite{amizadeh2019learning,karalias2020erdos,schuetz2022combinatorial-physics,toenshoff2021graph}.
-Many frameworks based on RL \cite{khalil2017learning,kool2018attention,delarue2020reinforcement,bello2016neural,wang2021bi} or supervised learning \cite{khalil2016learning,vinyals2015pointer,gasse2019exact}, do not hold any special requirements on the formulation of combinatorial problems.
+\textbf{Extensions and neural combinatorial optimization. } Unsupervised learning for combinatorial optimization problems has recently attracted great attention \cite{amizadeh2019learning,karalias2020erdos,schuetz2022combinatorial-physics,toenshoff2021graph}.
+Many frameworks based on RL \cite{khalil2017learning,kool2018attention,delarue2020reinforcement,bello2016neural,wang2021bi} or supervised learning \cite{khalil2016learning,vinyals2015pointer,gasse2019exact} do not hold any special requirements on the formulation of combinatorial problems.
 However, these approaches often suffer from dependence on labeled data or unstable training, respectively.
 In contrast, unsupervised learning for combinatorial optimization problems, where continuous relaxations of discrete objectives are utilized, is superior in its faster training, good generalization, and strong capability of dealing with large-scale problems.
 The general idea is to use, as a loss function, a function on a continuous domain that extends the discrete function.
-Notable examples of these types of work are \cite{karalias2020erdos,wang2022unsupervised} where a probabilistic relaxation of discrete functions are used in the loss as a form of penalty.
+Notable examples of these types of work are \cite{karalias2020erdos, wang2022unsupervised, Bu2024UCom2} where a probabilistic relaxation of discrete functions are used for the loss.

-Our work is inspired by the work by Karalias et al.\ \cite{karalias2022neural}, where they propose several novel continuous and a.e.\ differentiable extensions for \emph{set functions}.
-They further apply these extensions as loss functions for training neural networks to solve combinatorial set function problems such as Max Clique and Max Independent Set problems.
-Our approach is similar in that we also use a convex combination structure to develop our extensions and to derive useful properties.
-However, our work is differentiated by our focus on permutation functions, which cannot be handled by the set-function framework of Karalias et al. Furthermore, our use of a score matrix to induce the Birkhoff extension provides a valuable flexibility that can be leveraged for improved rounding (Property \ref{prop: changing score}-2) and for improved optimization algorithms (Algorithm 4).